The Male Reproductive System

 To create new male contraceptive options, we have to understand the male reproductive system.
 Human males have reproductive organs (also called genitals) that are both inside and outside the pelvis.
 Altogether, the male genitals include four parts that comprise the male reproductive system.
-These are the four key parts of the male reproductive system:

-Contraception or birth control, is a method used to prevent conception when a person or couple wants to be sexually active but is not ready to start a family.
+Contraception, or birth control, is a method used to prevent conception when a person or couple wants to be sexually active but is not ready to start a family.
 Female hormonal contraception is based on interruption of the menstrual cycle.
 Because sperm are produced continuously, there is no similar male reproductive cycle to interrupt.

 Learn more about male contraceptive methods in the R&D pipeline today.